 1 [ARTICLE] 9 2 DISSOCIATION 3 4 SECTION 901.
 MEMBER'S DISSOCIATION.
-5 (a) Unless otherwise provided by the organic rules, a member does not have a 6 right to dissociate as a member of a cooperative but has the power to dissociate.
-7 (b) A member is dissociated from a cooperative upon the occurrence of any of the 8 following events: 9 (1) the cooperative's having notice in a record of the person's express will 10 to withdraw as a member or to withdraw on a later date specified by the person; 11 (2) an event provided in the organic rules as causing the person's 12 dissociation as a member; 13 (3) the person's expulsion as a member pursuant to the organic rules; 14 (4) the person's expulsion as a member by the board of directors if: 15 (A) it is unlawful to carry on the cooperative's activities with the 16 person as a member; 17 (B) subject to Section 404(g), there has been a transfer of all of the 18 person's financial interest in the cooperative; 19 (C) the person is a corporation or cooperative and: 20 (i) the cooperative notifies the person that it will be 21 expelled as a member because it has filed a public document of dissolution, it has been 22 administratively or judicially dissolved, its charter has been revoked, or its right to conduct
+5 (a) Unless otherwise provided by the organic rules, a member does not have a 6 right to dissociate as a member of a cooperative but does have has the power to dissociate.
+7 (b) A member is dissociated from a cooperative upon the occurrence of any of the 8 following events: 9 (1) the cooperative's having notice in a record of the person's express will 10 to withdraw as a member or to withdraw on a later date specified by the person; 11 (2) an event provided in the organic rules as causing the person's 12 dissociation as a member; 13 (3) the person's expulsion as a member pursuant to the organic rules; 14 (4) the person's expulsion as a member by the board of directors if: 15 (A) it is unlawful to carry on the cooperative's activities with the 16 person as a member; 17 (B) subject to Section 404(g), there has been a transfer of all of the 18 person's financial interest in the cooperative; 19 (C) the person is a corporation or $\frac{1}{2}$ cooperative and;: 20 (i) within 90 days after the cooperative notifies the person 21 that it will be expelled as a member because it has filed a public document of dissolution, it has 22 been administratively or judicially dissolved, its charter has been revoked, or its right to conduct